hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Test.rst

 HydPy-Test
 ==========

-The HydPy-Test base model is thought for providing simple test models to test and explain the functionality of some framework features.
+The HydPy-Test base model is intended for providing simple test models to test and explain the functionality of some framework features.
 So far, three applications models for testing numerical integration algorithms are available.